sebasrock156/PandaOS/README.md

-# PandaOS
+# Pandamonium Linux

-Another Linux distro (based on Arch, created with Archiso)
+This is another Linux-based distro allowing a clean Archlinux Installation.